-A student who exhibits behavior difficulties on the bus may be disciplined in accordance with the Student Discipline Code and may be deprived of the privilege of riding on the bus.
+A student who exhibits behavior difficulties on the bus may be disciplined in accordance with the Student Discipline Code.
+Schools and the Transportation Department reserve the right to remove students from the bus to maintain a safe environment for students and the driver.
+During a bus suspension, parents are responsible for transporting students to and from school.